 However, the number of sites is not the main obstacle for the launch of online poker in Constitution State.
 With a small population of just over 3.5 million, CT is a fairly small market that might not be particularly attractive to major players in the US regulated market.

-We could see a scenario similar to that in West Virginia.
+In fact, we could see a scenario similar to that in West Virginia.
 Although the state regulated online poker a while ago, due to small population of 1.8 million, no operators have set up a shop there as of yet.
+It is quite likely that there will be no regulated online poker in Connecticut before shared liquidity between states become more commonplace, at which point CT operators might look into launching one or both sites, with the view of boosting their players pools by combining them with two or more other states.

 So, there are several moving parts right now that could influence the future of online poker in CT.
 Without the option to share liquidity, operators will probably be in no rush to launch in the state, so fans of online poker in Connecticut might have to wait another year or so.